frxxcko/apliying-fundamentals-react/README.md

 - Little bit of Styling, later I'll implement <strong>Material UI</strong> and/or <strong>Styled Components</strong>

 # Goals to be acomplished in the next iteration
-- Add a chart that shows all expenses by month
+- For the next one I'll focus on the logic for the deletion of user items from the List Items
+- Accessibility, refine navigation and interaction with keyboard, I'll be using NVDA for testing this imlpementations
 - Personalized experience and fully operational expenses app

 # Notes
-This project is still under development, I'm triying to build a simple React App that implements all the fundamentals of React and more.
+I'm triying to build a simple React App that implements all the fundamentals of React.
+Thank you for taking the time to review this simple project.